oracle-livelabs/adb/movie-stream-story-lite/introduction/introduction.md

 There are also other workshops that focus on specific feature areas that also use the same business scenario.

 Oracle MovieStream is a fictitious movie streaming service - similar to those that you currently subscribe to.
 They face challenges that are typical to many organizations across industries.
 MovieStream must:
-* Gain a better understanding of their customers to ensure that they love the service
+* Gain a better understanding of their cus  tomers to ensure that they love the service
 * Offer the right products to the right customers at the right price
 * Grow the business to become a dominant player in the streaming business
-* and much, much more
+* And much, much more

 Oracle Cloud provides an amazing platform to productively deliver secure, insightful, scalable and performant solutions.
 MovieStream designed their solution leveraging the world class Oracle Autonomous Database and Oracle Cloud Infrastructure (OCI) Data Lake services.
 Their data architecture is following the Oracle Reference Architecture [Enterprise Data Warehousing - an Integrated Data Lake](https://docs.oracle.com/en/solutions/oci-curated-analysis/index.html#GUID-7FF7A024-5EB0-414B-A1A5-4718929DC7F2) - which is used by Oracle customers around the world.
 It's worthwhile to review the architecture so you can understand the value of integrating the data lake and data warehouse - as it enables you to answer more complex questions using all your data.